 The Paurashava is not an ideal township due to the agriculture domination.
 Agriculture based township should be encouraged in the preparation of Master Plan / Urban Area Plan.
-Growth of population is the natural trend and at the sametime, expansion of non-agricultural use on agriculture land is also natural tendency of the people.
+Growth of population is the natural trend and at the same time, expansion of non-agricultural use on agriculture land is also natural tendency of the people.
 This will be controlled through the Compact Township concept with the encouragement of vertical development.
-In case of government services, specific building may accommodate different type of offices.